LynHJ/SQLAlchemy-ClimateAnalysisAndExploration/README.md

 &emsp;H1:mean(June)≠mean(December)

 #### Summary for Advanced Data Analysis1
-•levene-test: p-value(0.001)<0.05  ->Heteroscedasticity in the two groups of variance, run adjusted T-test(equal_var=False).
+1.levene-test: p-value(0.001)<0.05  ->Heteroscedasticity in the two groups of variance, run adjusted T-test(equal_var=False).
-•unpaired t-test result:p-value<0.05 ->Reject H0, The average temperature in June is differ than the average temperature in December.
+2. unpaired t-test result:p-value<0.05 ->Reject H0, The average temperature in June is differ than the average temperature in December.

 ---------------------------------------------------------------------------------------------------------
 ### Advanced Data Analysis1